 Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) C.4 Rules and expectations are explicitly taught to students.
 Students are given ample opportunities to practice meeting expectations and receive feedback (affirmative and corrective).
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.c, 1.e, 1.f, 2.a, 2.b, 2.c, 3.a, 3.c, 4.c How do you teach behavioral expectations and rules?
+Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.c, 1.e, 2.a, 2.b, 2.c, 3.a, 3.c, 4.c How do you teach behavioral expectations and rules?
 What opportunities for practice do you provide?
 How do you ensure timely feedback to students on their behavioral and emotional progress and its impact on their learning?
 What type of acknowledgement system is in place that provides students feedback regarding their behavioral progress?
-I, O C.5 A continuum of responses are available when students meet expectations: Contingent specific verbal praise Variety of reinforcers (social, tangible, activity-based, attention-based, escape-based) Token economy system Group contingencies Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.b, 1.c, 1.e, 2.a, 2.b, 2.c, 2.d, 3.a, 3.c, 3.e, 4.c What is your continuum of responses for increasing preferred behaviors?
+I, O C.5 A continuum of responses are available when students meet expectations: Contingent specific verbal praise Variety of reinforcers (social, tangible, activity-based, attention-based, escape-based) Token economy system Group contingencies Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.c, 1.e, 2.a, 2.b, 2.c, 2.d, 3.a, 3.c, 3.e, 4.c What is your continuum of responses for increasing preferred behaviors?
 Student level?
 Classroom level?
-School-wide level? О, Р C.6 A continuum of responses are available when students fail to meet the expectations: Brief, contingent, and specific corrective feedback Differential reinforcement procedures Behavior contracts Time out from reinforcement (a procedure, not a place) Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.b, 1.c, 1.e, 2.a, 2.b, 2.c, 2.d, 3.a, 3.c, 3.e, 4.c What is your continuum of responses for decreasing problem behaviors?
+School-wide level?
+O, P C.6 A continuum of responses are available when students fail to meet the expectations: Brief, contingent, and specific corrective feedback Differential reinforcement procedures Behavior contracts Time out from reinforcement (a procedure, not a place) Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.c, 1.e, 2.a, 2.b, 2.c, 2.d, 3.a, 3.c, 3.e, 4.c What is your continuum of responses for decreasing problem behaviors?
 Student level?
 Classroom level?
 School-wide level?
 O, P